 My friends swear by their iPods.
 I’m not exaggerating when I say that everyone has one.
 I don’t.
 I’d like a portable music player, but I’m not quite sure when I’d listen, anyway.
 My car radio and compact discs suit me fine for now.

 However, if someone offered me a way to carry around a library of 1,000 songs, I would be crazy not to take it.
 But if you’re going to buy a player and access to an online music store, Money Magazine has some suggestions.

 If you’re a habitual downloader, you may want to consider a subscription service rather than Apple’s iTunes store, which charges the customer for each download.
 Wilson Rothman, the author of the Money Magazine article, is a fan of Urge, a music store owned by MTV.
 You can’t use an iPod with Urge, but the magazine suggests the Creative Zen V (pictured above), and it’s a classy-looking piece of equipment.

 This just in: If you have an iPod and you’re ready to upgrade to a newer device, Tweeter now offers an iPod trade-in program.
 You’ll receive a store credit, the amount of which will be determined by the store, to apply to the purchase of a new iPod or any other product available at the store.
 (Thanks, Boston Gal, for the tip!)

-Updated February 10, 2011 and originally published August 17, 2006.
+Updated June 20, 2014 and originally published August 17, 2006.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.